codefresh-io/docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 >**NOTE**:
 The names of the parallel steps must be unique within the same pipeline.
 The parent and child steps should NOT share the same name.

-### Adding timeouts for parallel steps
+### Add timeouts for parallel steps
-You can add `timeouts` for parallel steps either by defining a parent `timeout` inherited by the other parallel steps, or by defining individual timeouts for every step.
+You can add `timeouts`for parallel steps either by defining a parent `timeout` inherited by the other parallel steps, or by defining individual timeouts for every step.

 >**NOTES**:
-The step termination `timeout`field is not supported for `deploy` and `approval` steps.<br><br> When _both_ parent and step-specific timeouts are defined for parallel steps, the step-specific timeouts override the parent timeout.
+The step termination `timeout` field is not supported for `deploy` and `approval` steps.<br><br> When _both_ parent and step-specific timeouts are defined for parallel steps, the step-specific timeouts override the parent timeout.

 {% highlight yaml %}